prasannaraghavan/Natural-Language-Processing/README.md

 This repository is organized as follows:

-- `module1`: Contains the assignments, code, and notes for Module 1.
+- `Week 1`: Contains the assignments, code, and notes for Week 1.
-- `module2`: Contains the assignments, code, and notes for Module 2.
+- `Week 2`: Contains the assignments, code, and notes for Week 2.
-- `module3`: Contains the assignments, code, and notes for Module 3.
+- `Week 3`: Contains the assignments, code, and notes for Week 3.
-- ...
-- `module8`: Contains the assignments, code, and notes for Module 8.
+- `Week 4`: Contains the assignments, code, and notes for Week 4.

 Each module folder consists of subfolders for assignments, code implementations, and any additional resources or notes relevant to that module.